MrDave/StaticJinjaPlus/README.md

 ### Specifying templates or build paths

-To change the source and/or output paths use optional arguments
+To change the source and/or output paths use optional arguments:
 - `--srcpath` - the directory to look in for templates (defaults to `./templates`)
 - `--outpath` - the directory to place rendered files in (defaults to `.`)